Xuankang-ZHAO/Xuankang-ZHAO.github.io/_pages/about.md

 ## News
 **[Sep 19, 2024]** I started my new journey at **SJTU**.

 **[Jul 4, 2024]** I graduated from **SUSTECH** and earned my bachelor's degree in engineering.
 The past four years have been an incredible journey.
-Thanks to Prof. Yida Li and all the teachers and friends in SUSTECH.
+Thanks to Prof. Yida Li and all the teachers and friends at SUSTECH.

 **[Feb 4, 2024]** I build this **Homepage**!